Velld LogoVelld

 • At least 512MB RAM and 1GB disk space

-• A database you want to backup (PostgreSQL, MySQL, or MongoDB)
+• A database you want to backup (PostgreSQL, MySQL, MongoDB, or Redis)

 Velld only installs the database clients you need.
 This keeps the Docker image lightweight and secure.